Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 - Improves symptoms of Autism

-Improves mood and symptoms of depression: Vitamin B6 helps regulate your mood.
-This vitamin is involved in the production of neurotransmitters that control your emotions, including dopamine, serotonin and gamma-aminobutyric acid (GABA).
+Improves mood and symptoms of depression: Vitamin B6 supports mood regulation by aiding in the production of dopamine, serotonin, and gamma-aminobutyric acid (GABA).
 (3)

-Promotes eye health and prevents the risk of eye disease: Vitamin B6 supports eye health and prevents the risk of eye problems in people of all ages.
-Vitamin B6 is especially beneficial in preventing eye issues later on, like age-related macular degeneration (AMD).
-Research has shown that abnormally high blood levels of homocysteine can contribute to AMD in senior years.
-One study found that 5400 health professionals taking vitamin B6, B9, and B12 supplements had reduced risk of AMD by 35-40% as compared to the control group.
+Promotes eye health and prevents the risk of eye disease: Vitamin B6 supports eye health and helps prevent age-related macular degeneration (AMD).
+A study found that supplementing with B6, B9, and B12 reduced the risk of AMD by 35-40% in 5400 health professionals.
 (6)

 - Malabsorption diseases, such as ulcerative colitis, celiac disease, and Crohn’s disease